-The film opens with Nick Kegan (Bridges), the half-brother of the young President who'd been assassinated nineteen years earlier, hearing the confession of a dying man who claims to have been a second shooter in the assassination, giving as proof the location where he stored his rifle.
+The film opens with Nick Kegan (Bridges), the half-brother of a young President who was assassinated nineteen years earlier, hearing the confession of a dying man who claims to have been a second shooter in the assassination, offering as proof the location where he stored his rifle.
 Nick goes with a friend and the police to retrieve the rifle, but they are shot by a sniper and the evidence is stolen.

 When Nick returns home after seeing his girlfriend in New York, a hitwoman in a maid disguise tries to kill him.
 After contacting the Mafia, he pays them to give him the name of the mobster who ordered the hit, after which they are killed by a bomb blast he barely escapes.

 Next, his father arranges to have another imprisoned mobster released and meet with Nick under guard.
 The mobster tells him that he's been fed false information about the assassination.
 Then he finds all record of his girlfriend at her work and home has mysteriously disappeared.
 The friend who brought him the assassin, who Nick heard was killed, turns up alive, having faked his own death to protect himself.
 He warns Nick of the same thing as the mobster, that he's been led astray and won't be able to tell the truth from lies.